 If information changes before closing

-If you make an investment commitment and there are important changes between the date of your commitment and the date the investment is concluded, then (1) the Issuer must notify you of the changes, (2) your investment commitment will be canceled automatically, unless you reconfirm your commitment within five business days of receipt of the notice.
+If you make an investment commitment and there are important changes between the date of your commitment and the date the investment is concluded, then (1) the Issuer must notify you of the changes, (2) your investment commitment will be canceled automatically, and (3) you will be asked whether you want to make a new commitment based on the new information

 After you invest